vpayno/microbit-workspace/python/README.md

 Uses button `a` to decrement the dice face count and button `b` to increment the face count.
 Valid dice faces/sides are 4, 6, 8, 12 and 20.

-The user shakes the `microbit` to use the rng to roll the dice.
+The user shakes the `microbit` to use the RNG to roll the dice.
 If the user shakes it violently, it displays an angry face and rolls the dice anyway.

 ### [Entropy meter](./src/entropy-meter.py)